 Root

 Root was one of the first car insurance companies in the U.S. to be fully app-based.
 The app tracks both the number of miles driven and driving habits in order to set your premium.
 As such, premiums will vary from month to month, although Root does have a test-drive period to help you gauge how much your premium might be.
-Safe driving and avoiding hard braking and rapid acceleration can help keep premiums low, but you run the risk of being charged higher premiums if poor driving patterns are detected.
+Driving safely and avoiding hard braking and rapid acceleration can help keep premiums low, but you run the risk of being charged higher premiums if poor driving patterns are detected.
 For these reasons, the driver largely controls the premiums.

 Metromile